jongiddy/jute/docs/implement.rst

                return flush
            raise AttributeError(name)

-An interface's ``Provider`` attribute is an empty class, adding no additional attributes or metaclasses to the implementing class.

-Subclassing an interface's Provider attribute indicates a claim to implement the interface.
-This claim is verified during each conversion to the interface, and hence is slower than registering an implementation.

-If it is not possible to subclass the class, use the interface's ``register_provider`` method to specify that class instances will provide the interface.
+If it is not possible to decorate the class, use the interface's ``register_provider`` method to specify that class instances will provide the interface.
 Note that ``register_provider`` takes the class whose instances will provide the interface, not a class instance.